Tina19961211/RTW-Prosthetic-ML-Predicting-Return-to-Work-Outcomes-in-Prosthetic-Rehabilitation/README.md

 Explainability: SHAP (SHapley Additive exPlanations) values were computed for the final Random Forest model to identify the most influential predictors and their directional effects on RTW predictions.

 # Key Results
-Logistic Regression — Accuracy: ~0.75
+Logistic Regression= Accuracy: ~0.75
-Random Forest — Accuracy: ~0.75, higher F1 and ROC-AUC
-Top predictors of RTW (SHAP):
+Random Forest= Accuracy: ~0.75, higher F1 and ROC-AUC Top predictors of RTW (SHAP):

 Satisfaction With Life (SWLS)